delmic/odemis/doc/develop/acq.rst

    :raise: ValueError if the given mode does not exist
            IOError if a detector is missing

-The list of supported `paths` (ie, optical modes) can be found in the ``acq.path`` module.
+The list of supported `paths` (ie, optical modes) can be found in the ``acq.path`` module in the ``SPARC_MODES`` and ``SPARC2_MODES`` dictionaries.
 At runtime, they are limited by the microscope type and the available components.

+Currently, in Odemis, the Optical Path Manager is called from two places:

+ * In ``Stream.prepare()``.
+This function is in charge of preparing all the microscope components prior to the stream acquisition.
+   In Odemis, it is called explicitly in some cases.
+It is also called implicitly, every time a stream is about to start acquiring data.
+ * In the SPARC alignment tab, whenever the alignment mode is changed.

 In terms of implementation, for each optical mode, there are two types of actuators:

  * The path selectors which, typically, are mirrors with 2 positions.
-Their positions is derived from the "affects" property of each component, by computing a graph joining the actuators to the detectors.
+The position of each selector is derived from the "affects" property of all the components in the microscope.
+The "affects" are defined in the microscope file.
+Each "affects" point towards the next component along the optical path.
+This forms a directed graph going from the actuators to the detectors.
+   By traversing the graph backwards, the optical path manager can find out for a given detector which selector must move, and to which position.
  * The acquisition type actuators which configure how the light can be seen.
 For instance in AR mode, the lens 2 needs to be activated, while it should be removed during spectrum mode.

-Currently, in Odemis, the Optical Path Manager is called from two places:

- * In the ``Stream.prepare()``, which is itself called just before a stream acquires data.
- * In the SPARC alignment tab, whenever the alignment mode is changed.

 CCD fan control
 ---------------
-As a extra function, the Optical Path Manager also takes care of disabling the fan of the CCDs during an SEM acquisition, the SECOM and DELPHI platforms.
+As an extra function, the Optical Path Manager also takes care of disabling the fan of the CCDs during an SEM acquisition on the SECOM and DELPHI platforms.
-This ensures that there are no vibration during high quality SEM image acquisition.
+This ensures that there is no vibration during a high quality SEM image acquisition.
 To allow this feature, the manager has this extra method:

 .. py:method:: setAcqQuality(quality)

-   Updates the acquisition quality expected during the following acquisitions.
+   Updates the acquisition quality required during the following acquisitions.

    :param quality: the acquisition quality
    :type quality: ACQ_QUALITY_FAST or ACQ_QUALITY_BEST